 Can you imagine a world where sending money is as easy as sending a text message?
 Technology has advanced, helping you split the bill in seconds from your phone and send money to your family member, no matter where they are.
-This seamless financial interaction is made easy by peer-to-peer payment apps, an innovation that is reshaping personal finance worldwide.
+This seamless financial interaction is made easy by peer-to-peer (P2P) payment apps, an innovation that is reshaping personal finance worldwide.

-Did you know that the global P2P payment market was valued at over USD 13.3 trillion by 2035, growing at a CAGR of 14.25%?
+Did you know that the global P2P payment market is projected to reach USD 13.3 trillion by 2035, growing at a CAGR of 14.25%?
 Mobile wallet transactions account for 70% of digital payments in emerging markets, signaling broad-based adoption.
-As the market grows, so do concerns such as, How do you build a P2P payment app that balances lightning-fast transactions with ironclad security?, What architectural decisions, features, and investments are essential for a truly secure and successful app?

-This guide dives deep into those questions, unpacking everything from the core architecture and must-have features to development costs and security essentials.
+This guide dives deep into those questions, unpacking everything from core architecture and must-have features to development costs and security essentials.

 Key Takeaways

-• Allow users to securely store funds with multiple linked payment methods.
+Allow users to securely store funds with multiple linked payment methods.

-• Enable seamless payment requests via phone numbers, emails, or user IDs for convenience and speed.
+Enable seamless payment requests via phone numbers, emails, or user IDs for convenience and speed.

-• Maintain organized transaction logs with details like amount, recipient, date, and status.
+Maintain organized transaction logs with details like amount, recipient, date, and status.

-• Incorporate multi-factor authentication, PIN protection, and OAuth frameworks to secure user access.
+Incorporate multi-factor authentication, PIN protection, and OAuth frameworks to secure user access.

-• Provide push notifications and SMS/email alerts about transaction status, payment requests, and account changes.
+Provide push notifications and SMS/email alerts about transaction status, payment requests, and account changes.

 Steps to Build a Secure P2P Payment App